WESTERN HORSE RIDING

 Riding Style History: English Riding & Western Style Riding

-I am of the strong belief that if you are trying to understand anything, or anyone, you get history on it or them.
+I am of the strong belief that if you are trying to understand anything or anyone, you get history on it or them.
 Until then it’s a crapshoot.
 Your information could be slanted as sub-standard or lacking.

 So since we are talking about a riding style for the horse the first description might fit better.
 I believe you will be much better informed to make a proper riding style decision if you have a clear picture of what the history looks like for both styles.